helapie/Unofficial-Ink-Ribbon-Compendium-MYZ/README.md

 ---

-Make a world in FoundryVTT, select the Mutant Year Zero system.
+Make a NEW world in FoundryVTT, select the Mutant Year Zero system.
 Then close FoundryVTT.

 Download these contents from this Github..
 Where to save: